THE UNIVERSITY OF CONNECTICUT HEALTH CENTER

 (4) Vice President or Designee

-(5) Director of Property & Materials Management
+(5) Director of Property & Logistics Management

 1. Property will review and sign the form.
 The completed form will then be forwarded to the Development Office for further processing.
 All required information and signatures must be documented on Form IC-1.